stacks-network/docs/sbtc/user-guides/how-to-deposit-and-withdraw.md

 2. Using an sBTC enabled wallet.
 3. Using an app which integrates with sBTC natively.

-This guide will walk you through how to deposit and withdraw sBTC using the sBTC Brdige application.
+This guide will walk you through how to deposit and withdraw sBTC using the sBTC Bridge application.

 ### Preparation